Skip to content

 Development Requests

 When changes require code modifications, you create a development request.
-These are analyzed by AI to determine the best approach:
+An AI-assisted pipeline analyzes each request to determine the best approach.

 Automation Flow

-Request → Intent Analysis → GitHub Issue → Copilot → PR → Review → Deploy
+Request → Intent Analysis → GitHub Issue → AI coding agent → PR → Review → Deploy

 Release Branches